What do you mean when you talk about pronouns?

-He, him, his, himself: "He is a writer and wrote that book himself.
+He, Him: "He is a writer and wrote that book himself.
 Those ideas are his.
 I like both him and his ideas."

 No Pronouns (Use My Name): "Alex is a writer and wrote that book.
 Those ideas are Alex's.
 I like both Alex and Alex's ideas."

-She, her, hers, herself: "She is a writer and wrote that book herself.
+She, Her: "She is a writer and wrote that book herself.
 Those ideas are hers.
 I like both her and her ideas."

-They, them, theirs, themself: "They are a writer and wrote that book themself.
+They, Them: "They are a writer and wrote that book themself.
 Those ideas are theirs.
 I like both them and their ideas."

-Ze, hir, hirs, hirself: "Ze is a writer and wrote that book hirself.
+Ze, Hir: "Ze is a writer and wrote that book hirself.
 Those ideas are hirs.
 I like both hir and hir ideas."